Overview of this Lesson

 Using Field Labels

-This is really just a review of what we've talked about already regarding labels.
+This is really just a review of what we've talked about already regarding input labels.

-A field label is created using the <label> tag.
+As you know from earlier examples, a field label is created using the <label> element.
 There are a few ways to create and use field labels, but there are two specific techniques that are preferred.
 The most important thing is that the field label is assigned or linked to a specific input element.
 You can do this by assigning an element to a field label using the for attribute or by nesting the input element inside the label element.

 Using the FOR Attribute